Overhaul at Italy's oldest bank looks to new investors

 That will bring total state support to the bank to 3.4 billion euros, including similar bonds that Monte Paschi already sold to the state in 2009.
 The bank pledged to almost entirely pay them back by the end of its 2012-2015 plan.

-“MPS is de facto in the hands of the state but after the plan we will be again completely independent from state aid,” newly appointed chairman Alessandro Profumo told Reuters in an interview.
+“We’ve gone back to being a state bank,” said a frustrated MPS employee.

-In the new restructuring plan, drawn up by Profumo and Chief Executive Fabrizio Viola, the bank said it would seek approval for a capital increase in the form of new shares, convertible bonds and/or warrants of up to 1 billion euros, to be carried out by the end of 2015.
+In the new restructuring plan, drawn up by newly appointed chief executive Fabrizio Viola and Chairman Alessandro Profumo, the bank said it would seek approval for a capital increase in the form of new shares, convertible bonds and/or warrants of up to 1 billion euros, to be carried out in the next five years.

 That would further dilute its cash-strapped top shareholder - a charitable foundation with close political ties that has already been forced to cut its stake to 36.3 percent from nearly 50 percent to pay back its own debts.

-“We are hoping to attract investors to invest a significant amount ...
-We are thinking private investors,” Profumo said, adding that the bank had no names in mind yet.

-Asked whether a merger might be in the pipeline, he said the plan was for a stand-alone bank.
+“With 3.4 billion of Tremonti bonds the bank is already in the hands of the Government, virtually,” said Fabrizio Bernardi, an analyst at Fidentiis Equities, referring to the special bonds underwritten by the Treasury and named after former economy minister Giulio Tremonti who first launched the scheme in 2009.

 “I guess a dilution of the Foundation is one option to convince somebody to enter MPS.
-With a very scarce appetite for any Italian kind of paper, the issue price of whatever instrument will be very penalizing in terms of dilution,” said Fabrizio Bernardi, an analyst at Fidentiis Equities.
+With a very scarce appetite for any Italian kind of paper, the issue price of whatever instrument will be very penalizing in terms of dilution.”

-However, should the bank not be able to find private investors willing to buy in, analysts say the capital increase could be underwritten by state holding Cassa Depositi e Prestiti, increasing the government’s grip on the bank.
+If the bank cannot find private investors willing to buy, the capital increase could be underwritten by state holding Cassa Depositi e Prestiti, increasing the government’s grip on the bank.

-Also Monte dei Paschi’s exposure to Italian government bonds will be gradually phased out and the consumer and corporate loan-to-deposit ratio cut to 110 percent from 131 percent as it seeks to repair its balance sheet.
+Also the bank’s exposure to Italian government bonds will be gradually phased out and the consumer and corporate loan-to-deposit ratio cut to 110 percent from 131 percent as it seeks to repair its balance sheet.

-Thanks to the state loans, by the end of the month the bank will be compliant with European Banking Authority target for a Core Tier 1 solvency ratio of 9 percent of assets.
+By the end of the month the bank will also be compliant with European Banking Authority requirements for a Core Tier 1 solvency ratio of 9 percent of assets.
 In 2015 the ratio will be 8.07 percent, above the Basel III global banking rules requirement of 7 percent.

-The Treasury said state aid was needed to plug a capital shortfall estimated at between 1.3 billion and 1.7 billion euros to comply with the tougher requirements set by the European Banking Authority.
+The Treasury said the so-called “Tremonti” bonds were needed to plug a capital shortfall estimated at between 1.3 billion and 1.7 billion euros to comply with the tougher requirements set by the European Banking Authority.
 The shortfall is higher than market expectations of around 1 billion euros.

-CEO Viola said the bank did not know yet the coupon it will have to pay on the so-called Tremonti bonds, which are named after former Economy Minister Giulio Tremonti who first launched the scheme in 2009, but he expected it to top 8.5 percent.
+The coupon the bank will have to pay on the Tremonti bonds is yet to be unveiled, but analysts estimate it will be in the region of 10 percent, wiping out a large chunk of any MPS profits for years to come.

-The shares were up 0.8 percent by 1034 at 0.19 euros, having lost half of their value in the past three months.
+The shares rallied after the plan was unveiled, but they were flat by 1034 at 0.19 euros, having lost half of their value in the past three months.

 “The plan is OK.
 They did what they had to do - deleverage the balance sheet, reduce sovereign exposure, cut branches.
 But that said, why should anyone invest in MPS because they’re taking Tremonti bonds?” said a London-based analyst who declined to be named.

-“There are lots of other banks with stronger capital bases and that don’t have to pay a coupon to the state every year.”
+“There are lots of other banks with stronger capital bases and that don’t have to pay a coupon to the state every year,” the analyst said.

 After posting a 4.7 billion euro loss in 2011 due to massive goodwill writedowns, MPS also said on Wednesday it had started a new impairment test on goodwill as of June 2012 and will announce its outcome with first-half results.

-With additional reporting by Lisa Jucca and Stephen Jewkes; Editing by Greg Mahlich
+With additional reporting by Stephen Jewkes, Valentina Za and Antonella Ciancio; Editing by Greg Mahlich